Now more than ever, it’s important to make sure that we are all looking after our physical as well as mental health.

 However, if you don’t feel comfortable speaking to someone at work, there are plenty of other organisations who will be able to help and support you.

-A national wellbeing hub to help health and care staff look after their physical and mental health is now available. www.promis.scot offers staff, carers, volunteers and their families access to relevant support, providing advice on self-care and personal resilience.
+A national wellbeing hub to help health and care staff look after their physical and mental health comtinues to be available at www.promis.scot .
+It offers staff, carers, volunteers and their families access to relevant support, providing advice on self-care and personal resilience.

 If you or anyone you know would like more information on domestic abuse, please refer to our web page by following the link given.

-If you think that someone may be struggling, it’s important to the Keep in touch and stay connected with the person.
-A simple phone call, email, text or Whats App message can make a big difference.
-Many people are staying connected through video messaging and there are many platforms you an use from Skype, Facetime, Whats App video or Facebook Messenger Video.
+If you think that someone may be struggling, it’s important to stay connected with the person.
+A simple visit, phone call, email, text or Whats App message can make a big difference.

-It’s the little things which mean a lot to someone feeling lonely or isolated and it can help them to understand their feelings or help ease their anxiety.
+It’s the little things which mean a lot to someone feeling lonely and it can help them to understand their feelings or help ease their anxiety.

 If you’re worried about a colleague, you should let your manager know.
 They can set up weekly one-to-ones and small team chats over the phone or create a virtual safe place for people to talk about how they are feeling.

-Stay inside and help to save lives.
-That’s a difficult concept to understand for an adult, never mind a child.
-If you’re worried about the effect that the Coronavirus is having on you’re children, then it may be comforting to know that you’re not alone!
+If you’re worried about the effect that the Coronavirus pandemic is having or has had on you’re children, then it may be comforting to know that you’re not alone!

 Pick the right moment, listen to their concerns and then be honest and open with them.
 Try and answer their questions as best as you can and focus on the many acts of kindness taking place with people helping in their community and tell them what they can do to help.